 TAPI is a non-profit statewide coalition of over 400 members.
 TAPI was formed in response to the alarming fact that in 1993, only 43% of Arizona’s two-year-olds were fully immunized against preventable childhood diseases like measles, mumps, polio and whooping cough.
 Through the efforts of TAPI’s partners from both the public and private sectors, immunization coverage rates in Arizona have improved dramatically, with nearly three in four children fully immunized by age two.
 Unfortunately, the problem never ends.
 Each year in Arizona almost 90,000 babies are born, and none arrive immunized.

-This April 24-30, Arizona had the unique honor of being chosen as the launch state for the 2011 National Infant Immunization Week (NIIW) campaign.
+In 2011, Arizona had the unique honor of being chosen as the launch state for National Infant Immunization Week (NIIW) campaign.
 The Arizona Partnership for Immunization along with state and local health departments invited our guests and partners to join in the effort to keep babies healthy.
-Each year we participate in this important campaign and we need your help in educating family, friends and co-workers about how we can protect our newborns from pertussis (whooping cough) by vaccinating adults with the Tdap vaccine helps protect those in our community that are not protected yet from petussis.
+Each year we participate in this important campaign and we need your help in educating family, friends and co-workers about how we can protect our newborns from the serious risks of pertussis (whooping cough).
+Vaccinating teens and adults with the Tdap vaccine helps protect those in our community that are not protected yet from petussis.
 For more information visit our Pertussis Page and learn how you can help Surround Your Loved Ones With A Vaccinated Family.

 TAPI, in collaboration with the Arizona Department of Health Services Immunization Program, presents free trainings that improve immunization practices in public and private providers’ offices.
 Participants receive valuable information on immunization friendly office practices, vaccine handling, state requirements, how to give shots and the state immunization registry.
 For more information or to see the schedule visit our Provider Page or call 602-288-7568 for more information.